Skip to content

 Automated CI/CD and environment provisioning for Microsoft Fabric — from your Azure DevOps pipeline.

 Microsoft Fabric's deployment tooling is improving, but there is still a significant gap between what Fabric gives you out of the box and what a proper DevOps workflow requires.
-Workspace creation, Git wiring, tiered item deployment, and environment-specific configuration all need to be stitched together manually — or not at all.
+Workspace creation, Git wiring, role assignments, and deployment pipeline setup all need to be stitched together manually — or not at all.

 FabricCatalyst fills that gap.
 It is an Azure DevOps extension that handles the full deployment lifecycle in pipeline tasks that slot into your existing ADO workflows.